Google Web Spam Head Matt Cutts released a new video (11-Feb-2013) in order to answer the question asked by one of webmaster.

-Matt suggested two ways to find unnatural links.
+Matt suggested two ways on how to find unnatural links to your site.

 Latest Back Link analysis

-Matt suggested that, Google Webmaster Tool have provided to download your latest backlink details.
+Matt suggested that, Google Webmaster Tool have provided to download your latest website backlink analysis.
 This functionality provides your links and date when Google have discovered these links.

 Now you can check your backlinks around the date on which you received ‘Unnatural Backlink’ e-mail from Google.